[ Last updated January 14, 2020 ]

 Bodega Taqueria y Tequila: Authentic “taco truck” feel and taste, guys.
 Get the ceviche!
 Only $9 and comes with plenty of chips.
 At night, this spot turns into a bar open til 5am with a secret entrance through the porta potty door–speakeasy style.
 1220 16th St.

-Byblos: my top 3 restaurant choice in Miami!
-Mediterranean/Middle Eastern dishes that are creative, jeweled and bright–just like its Art Deco decor. 🙂
+Byblos: Mediterranean/Middle Eastern dishes that are creative, jeweled and bright–just like its Art Deco decor. 🙂 It can be a little overpriced and touristy, but it is just beautiful inside.

 La Mar: high-end Peruvian restaurant by Chef Gaston Acurio serves amazing ceviches, tiraditos + pisco sours at the Mandarin Oriental.
 Large outdoor patio overlooking the Biscayne Bay.